-- 11. Existing breakpoint at fix_array; after running and hitting the breakpoint.
+11. Existing breakpoint at fix_array; after running and hitting the breakpoint.

 Often, looking at all the registers is excessive.
 Perhaps we only care about one.
-Type "p \$eax".
+Type "p \$rcx".
 What is the value?
+Is "p/x \$rcx" more meaningful?
+How about "p \$ecx" and "p/x \$ecx"?
+Do you see any relationship between the values printed?

-Is "p/x \$eax" more meaningful?
-(Hint: compare the output to the numbers shown in the disassembly of fix_array.) - 12.
-Existing breakpoint at fix_array; after running and hitting the breakpoint.
+12. Existing breakpoint at fix_array; after running and hitting the breakpoint.

 We mentioned a fondness for "x/16i".
-Actually, what we really like is "x/16i \$eip".
+Actually, what we really like is "x/16i \$rip".
 Compare that to the result of "disassem fix_array".
 Then, immediately after typing "x/16i \$eip", hit the return key.
-What do you see? - 13.
-Existing breakpoint at fix_array; after running and hitting the breakpoint.
+What do you see?

+- 13. Existing breakpoint at fix_array; after running and hitting the breakpoint.

 Finally, we mentioned stepping by instructions.
 That's done with "stepi" ("step one instruction").

-Type that now, and note that gdb gives a new instruction address but still says that you're in the for loop.
+Type that now, and note that gdb gives a new instruction address but says that you're in the left curly brace.
 Hit return to stepi again, and keep hitting return until the displayed line doesn't contain a hexadecimal instruction address.
 Where are you? - 14.
 Existing breakpoint at fix_array; after hitting the breakpoint and then stepping until there is no hexadecimal address.

-It's useful to use "x/16i \$eip" here to make sure we understand what's about to happen.
-You should see three mov instructions followed by a call.
-Use stepi 3 to get past the movs.
+It's useful to use "x/16i \$rip" here to make sure we understand what's about to happen.
+You should see a mov, a jmp, and a mov, followed by a call.
+Looking at the target of the jmp, you can see that it has two instructions that will take you back to the mov at fix_array+17.
+Use stepi 5 to get past the movs and jmps.
 What instruction address will be executed next?

-15. Existing breakpoint at fix_array; after hitting the breakpoint and then stepping until there is no hexadecimal address and then doing stepi 3.

-As with source-level debugging, at the assembly level it's often useful to skip over function calls.
+- 15. Existing breakpoint at fix_array; after hitting the breakpoint and then stepping until there is no hexadecimal address and then doing stepi 5. - As with source-level debugging, at the assembly level it's often useful to skip over function calls.
 At this point you have a choice of typing "stepi" or "nexti".
 If you type "stepi", what do you expect the next instruction to be (hexadecimal address)?
 What about "nexti"?
-(By now, your debugging skills should be strong enough that you can try one, restart the program, and try the other, so there's little excuse for getting this one wrong!)

-16. Existing breakpoint at fix_array; after experimenting with stepi and nexti.
+(By now, your debugging skills should be strong enough that you can try one, restart the program, and try the other, so there's little excuse for getting this one wrong!) - 16.
+Existing breakpoint at fix_array; after experimenting with stepi and nexti.

 Almost there!
 Stepping one instruction at a time can be tedious.
 You can always use "stepi n" to zip past a bunch of them, but when you're dealing with loops and conditionals it can be hard to decide whether it's going to be 1,042 or 47,093 instructions before you reach the next interesting point in your program.
 Sure, you could set a breakpoint at the next suspect line.
 But sometimes the definition of "interesting" is inside a line.
-Let's say, just for the sake of argument, that you are interested in how the leave instruction works.
-You can set a breakpoint there by typing "b 0x0804850a" (assuming that 0x0804850a is its address, as it was when we wrote these instructions).
+Let's say, just for the sake of argument, that you are interested in how the retq instruction works.
+You can set a breakpoint there by typing "b 0x400673" (assuming that 0x400673 is its address, as it was when we wrote these instructions).
 Do so, and then continue.
 What source line is listed?